-Gone are the days where dancing was simply a boogie in a club on occasional Saturday nights.
+Gone are the days when dancing was simply a boogie in a club on occasional Saturday nights.
 Dance classes are popping up all over the place as people are starting to embrace this full-body workout, and according to an NHS survey in 2014, more than 4.8 million people regularly attend community dance groups in England alone.
 We see dancers on stage and screen in musicals and music videos, and even old-fashioned dances like Ballroom and Foxtrot have come back into fashion in recent years, thanks to celebrity dance programmes like ‘Strictly Come Dancing’ and ‘Dancing With The Stars’.

 Burn up the floor